Expand AllCollapse All

-The program fee does not include books, a transcript fee (for transferring credit back to FHU), at least four meals, weekend excursions, and additional personal activities/transportation expenses.
-Students should budget $300-400 for additional expenses.
+The program fee does not include books, a transcript fee (for transferring credit back to FHU), at least four meals, optional weekend excursions, and additional personal activities/transportation expenses.
+Students should budget $500-1,000 for additional expenses.

 Can I still use my financial aid?

-Any grants and loans that you are eligible for at FHU, including federal financial aid, are transferable to your studies abroad.
-Institutional scholarships or discounts that you receive from FHU do not apply to studies with the Spanish Immersion Program, including academic and athletic scholarships.
+Grants and loans, including federal financial aid, is transferable international education programs sponsored by FHU.
+Institutional scholarships or discounts awarded by FHU do not apply to studies with the Spanish Immersion Program, including academic and athletic scholarships.

 When will I make payments for the Spanish Immersion Program?

-Payments toward the program fee are scheduled throughout the months before you travel abroad.
+Payments toward the program fee are scheduled throughout the months before the summer program begins.